yurtsevero/_JS50.4-hidden-search-widget/README.md

-# _JS50.3-rotating-navigation
+# _JS50.4-hidden-search-widget
-# Rotating Navigation Bar
+# search widget with hidden search text which is shown when the search icon is clicked